Sump pump clogged

 How do I know if my sump pump is clogged?

-Common signs of a clogged sump pump include the pump running continuously, the pump not turning on at all, or water pooling around the sump pit.
+Signs of a clogged sump pump include the pump not turning on, the pump running but not removing water, or water backing up in the sump pit.

 What causes a sump pump to get clogged?

-You can try some DIY troubleshooting steps, but if the issue persists or you're not comfortable working on the sump pump, it's best to call a professional plumber.
+If the clog is minor, you may be able to clear it yourself.
+But if the issue persists or you're not comfortable working on the pump, it's best to call a professional plumber.

 Connect with certified professionals in your area